In Bed With Madonna is a 1991 USA music documentary by Alek Keshishian. Starring Madonna, Donna DeLory and Niki Harris.

 Exists as a Director's Cut and an extended Producer's Cut

-or perhaps something altogether more mundane?
-We begin with an ending and then catapult back a number of days to the apex of Ivan's brilliant career as he bags international megastar Don West onto his company's books, and then charts the highs, lows (and
+something altogether more mundane?
+We begin with an ending and then catapult back a number of days to the apex of Ivan's brilliant career as he bags international megastar Don West onto his company's books, and then charts the highs, lows (and they are

 Extended Producer's Cut